digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    be explicitly used when resolving package-name *ambiguities* in either command template-id or interface resolution.

+   - See :ref:`here <daml-script-package-preference>` for how to provide this in Daml-Script

    -  **Note:** The Command’s :ref:`package_id_selection_preference <com.daml.ledger.api.v1.Commands.package_id_selection_preference>`
       must not lead to ambiguous resolutions for package-names,